Gave It All Away

 "Gave It All Away" is a song performed by Irish boyband Boyzone, released as the lead single from their fourth studio album, Brother, on 1 March 2010.
 It was their first single released following the death of member Stephen Gately, whose vocals appear in the song.
-It has sold 150,000 copies worldwide.

 Background

 The song was written for the band by British singer-songwriter Mika, and was originally intended as the group's comeback single in September 2008, but Mika decided against its release for unknown reasons.
 As such, the song features lead vocals from Ronan Keating and Stephen Gately.
 After Gately's death in October 2009, Mika contacted the band and asked if they wished to release the song as a tribute to Gately.
 He said: "I was shocked and saddened when to hear about Stephen's passing.
 He touched so many people's lives both with his music and with his wonderful personality.
 It's an honour to hear him sing my song.
 I wish all the best to the rest of the boys.
 I'm proud of the song and proud of their version".
 The song received its first airplay on 17 January 2010 on Keating's radio show on Magic Radio.